-The safety manager will not only have to constantly find new ways of engaging employees and incorporating them into the implementation of the SMS program, he/she will have to do that in addition to all of the other responsibilities, such as managing issues, attending training, etc.
+The safety manager will not only have to constantly find new ways of engaging employees and incorporating them into the implementation of the SMS.
+He/she will have to do that in addition to all of the other responsibilities, such as managing reported safety issues, attending training, etc.

-While I mention from time to time my support of safety surveys, using them is a fantastic to way to assess how involved employees are and feel about their SMS program.
-Safety newsletters and safety articles are also useful to promote your safety program.
+While I mention from time to time my support of safety surveys, using them is a fantastic way to assess employee involvement and learn how employees feel about the aviation SMS.
+Safety newsletters and safety articles are also used to promote your safety program.

 Aviation SMS software amplifies the effects of safety teams.
 Not all companies need commercially available SMS database software, but if you are spending too much time on mundane documentation tasks in the SMS, you should consider automating many of these routine processes.